breatheco-de/content/src/content/lesson/context-api.md

 2. Data propagation and re-rendering: when this centralized *global state* (**store**) changes, it triggers a re-render of all the child components (your entire application), which produces new data to show in the UI.
 A central **setState***ish*.

-3. If you've already worked with react, you've probably felt the frustration of passing properties throughout your application, we call it "property hell".
+3. If you've already worked with React, you've probably felt the frustration of passing properties throughout your application, we call it "property hell".

 ## How does the Context API work?